awsdocs/aws-doc-sdk-examples/dotnet3.5/dynamodb/README.md

 ## Moving from an SQL database to a NoSQL database

-Some of the code examples are part of a series to aid in moving from an SQL database to a NoSQL database, as described in the Amazon DynamoDB Developer Guide at [From SQL to NoSQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SQLtoNoSQL.html)
+Tthe code examples in the **FromSQL** directory are part of a series to aid in moving from an SQL database to a NoSQL database, as described in the Amazon DynamoDB Developer Guide at [From SQL to NoSQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SQLtoNoSQL.html)